What Does an Admissions Coordinator Do?

 - Ability to work independently and adapt to change

-- Computer proficiency in Word, PowerPoint and excel a must
+- Computer proficiency in Word, PowerPoint, and Excel is a must

 - Demonstrate excellent verbal and written communication skills

-- Provides appropriate orientation to program aspects post admission, including documentation and data input into computer system.
+- Provides appropriate orientation to program aspects post-admission, including documentation and data input into the computer system.

 - Assures prompt responses to patient needs, reviews and maintains all documents and departmental logs, and ensures fair distribution of patients to physicians.